 Sign up for a credit-monitoring service

-Before you and your parents rush to pay for a credit-monitoring subscription, check to see if you already have access to credit-monitoring services.
-Many banks and credit card issuers regularly update their account holders’ credit scores.
-So do some credit-builder apps.
+Before you and your parents rush to pay for a credit-monitoring service, check to see if you already have access to credit-monitoring services.
+Many banks and credit card issuers regularly update their account holders' credit scores.
 Kikoff is one of them.

-If your credit-monitoring service sends an alert notifying you that one of your parents’ credit scores has dropped, you’ll know to get a copy of their report to look for errors or signs of fraud.
+If your credit-monitoring service sends an alert notifying you that one of your parents' credit scores has dropped, you'll know to get a copy of their report to look for common credit report errors or signs of fraud.

 Freeze your parents' credit

-Freezing your parents’ credit isn’t the same as monitoring it.
-When a consumer freezes their credit, it prevents anyone from opening new credit accounts in their name.
+Freezing your parents' credit prevents anyone from opening new credit accounts in their name.
 This can be a helpful measure if you have reason to believe that one of your parents may have had their identity stolen.

 What to do if you find errors in your parents' credit report

-Consumers have the right to dispute errors and abnormalities on their credit reports with all three major credit bureaus.
+Consumers have the right to dispute errors on their credit reports with all three major credit bureaus.
 If you think the issue is the result of identity theft, you should report it at IdentityTheft.gov right away.
-You’ll need a copy of the report when you dispute information with the credit bureaus.

 Conclusion